FlimsyParking/Gate-to-Sovngarde-Wabbajack/README.md

 If you messed something up - I've included backups of the original modlist.txt and loadorder.txt.
 To restore them, press the "Restore Backup" button on top of the modlist or the plugins list.
 Remember that these backups will eventually get overwritten if you make backups yourself.
 Also don't change mod or plugin names, the backups are plain text files, they won't recognize changed names and restoring backups will (partly) fail if you change names.

+This Modlist only supports the latest Steam Release of Skyrim, however there's a guide how to make it work with the GOG Version here: https://gatetosovngarde.wiki.gg/wiki/GOG_Compatibility#Mod_Organizer_2-0

 This Wabbajack version of GtS uses the Stock Game Feature.
 That means it has a second, separate copy of your Skyrim Installation and will not touch your Steam Skyrim Installation.
 To learn more about the Stock Game feature I found the following link very helpful: https://github.com/LivelyDismay/Learn-To-Mod/blob/main/lessons/Setting%20up%20Stock%20Game%20for%20Skyrim%20SE.md